kids-code-games/variables-war/CardsDescription.md

 5 categories of cards:
 * *value*: used to increase or decrease the value of a Var, remember the goal is to reach exactly 42 points.

-* *loop*: repeat the next card to be played on a variable, you will need them to go reach faster 42 or you can use them on their opponents to reduce their score.
+* *loop*: repeat the next card to be played on a variable, you will need them to reach the goal of 42 faster or you can use them on your opponents to reduce their score.

 * *attacks*: freeze var, slow down speed or add requirements to your opponent stack.
-When you will have played several times you will eventually find some good opportunities to play some of them on yourself.
+When you have played several times you will eventually find some good opportunities to play some of them on yourself.

-* *defense*: Memory leak, refactoring or firewall, different way to counter attacks.
+* *defense*: Memory leak, refactoring or firewall, different ways to counter attack.
 Some of them will allow you to rewrite the history of your favorite variable.

 * *bonus*: Game changer cards!
-You will definitively love those ones!
+You will definitively love these ones!

 If you have any question about how to play those cards, [please ask us](https://github.com/kids-code-games/variables-war/labels)!

-*Tons of alternatives cards could be added, [we are waiting for your suggestions](https://github.com/kids-code-games/variables-war/labels)!*
+*Tons of alternative cards could be added, [we are waiting for your suggestions](https://github.com/kids-code-games/variables-war/labels)!*

 |Number of cards in a deck| Type | Card Name | Description |
 |---|---------|--------|-------------|